enyioman/Project2/takehome.md

 **Resolution:**

 Found out the error was from the configuration in my Nginx root web directory.
-There was a disperity between the PHP version of my localhost and what I declared earlier in `/etc/nginx/sites-available/projectLEMP`.
+There was a disparity between the PHP version of my localhost and what I declared earlier in `/etc/nginx/sites-available/projectLEMP`.

 **Error 2:**